 “Make me Reverend.
 Go on…I dare you to pray me away.”

 “Leave me alone!”

 “You don’t even want to try and pray, because you know it won’t work.
-You’re hands are too dirty.
+Your hands are too dirty.
 You’re a hypocrite Reverend Mother!”